 Several luxury condominiums have since been outfitted in renovated industrial buildings.
 This includes the Modern Baking Company, the Weldon Building, and Brooklyn House on North 4th Street.

 In 2011, St. Andrews Presbyterian Church was saved from demolition by a nonprofit group that turned the beautiful church into an impressive arts and irrevocably popular wedding venue.
 It was dubbed the Brooklyn Arts Center.

 Cape Fear Community College (CFCC) also expanded along North Front and 3rd streets, with the construction of several new buildings.
 This includes the capstone development, the CFCC Humanities and Fine Arts Center.
 The venue is large enough to host major shows and traveling theater productions.

 Brooklyn Arts has become a destination place for great food, drinks and entertainment.
-Its innovative neighborhood businesses make the area a one-of-a-kind and well sought after locale.
-A variety of options suit every taste, whether a sit-down dinner with sophisticated cocktails at The District ora delicious, unique take-away lunch from The Foxes Boxes.
+Its innovative neighborhood businesses make the area a one-of-a-kind and well sought-after locale.

 Neighborhood favorites like The Goat & Compass bar have carved out a loyal local following over the past decade, while newer businesses such as Palate and Flytrap Brewing provide further options for nightlife and relaxation.
 Art displays can be found at several of the eateries and at Acme Arts Gallery on Fourth Fridays.